testpilot/actionmailer-instyle/README.md

 ## Requirements

 This gem is built specifically to take advantage of the Rails 3.1 Asset Pipeline, as such you must be using Rails ~>3.1 and have the Asset Pipeline enabled (default)
-_Additonally Ruby 1.8.7 is not supported due to favouring the Ruby 1.9 Hash syntax.
-If you want 1.8.7 support, issue a pull request._

 ## Installation